caleb531/youversion-suggest-api/README.md

 - A verse (e.g. "Psalm 23:1")
 - A range of verses (e.g. "Matthew 11:28-30")

+Please also keep in mind that most of the functions below are asynchronous and return promises instead of the direct values.
+These promise-returning functions are identified below as being 'async'; you can also follow each example and look for the use of the `await` syntax.

 ### Fetch content for a Bible reference matching the given query

-Fetches the textual content of a Bible chapter, verse, or range of verses.
+The async `fetchReferenceContent()` function the textual content of a Bible chapter, verse, or range of verses.
 The first argument is a query which represents the name of the reference you want to retrieve (can be a full or partial book name).

 ```ts
 import { fetchReferenceContent } from 'youversion-suggest-node';